Your 4-month-old is growing more and more alert by the day. Babies at this age love to express themselves through smiles, laughs, gurgles, and coos.

 This portion of WebMD’s month-by-month guide describes a few of the baby milestones you can expect your child to reach at four months.

 By month four, your baby’s weight will likely have doubled from birth.
 If you’re concerned that your child isn’t eating well or isn’t gaining enough weight, talk to your pediatrician.

-Anything your baby is able to pick up will likely end up in her mouth -- tasting is one of the ways she explores her world.
-It’s crucial that you don’t leave small items lying around that your baby could choke on.
+Anything your baby is able to pick up will likely end up in their mouth -- tasting is one of the ways they explore their world.
+It’s crucial that you don’t leave small items lying around that baby could choke on.
 Anything that can fit inside a toilet paper tube is too small to be within finger’s reach of your 4-month-old.

 By now, your baby’s head should no longer be wobbly.
 Four-month-olds have pretty good head control while sitting supported, and they can hold their head and chest upright while lying on their stomach during tummy time.
 They also can kick and push with their feet.
 Some babies have even figured out how to roll from tummy to back at this point.

 By your baby’s fourth month, you both should be enjoying a full night’s sleep.
 At this age babies typically can sleep seven to eight hours in a row.
 Add in two naps, and baby should be sleeping a total of 14 to 16 hours a day.